Skip to content

 test_search_query: MY_SEARCH_QUERY (e.g. ${{ startsWith(github.ref, 'refs/tags/release') && 'tag:production' || 'tag:staging' }})

 Your run-integration-tests.yml file should contain the actual test execution steps.
-Here's an example of what it might look like:

 name: Run E2E Tests